furzepig/brachistochrone/_posts/reading/2018/2018-09-28-this_is_the_place_to_be.md

 year: 2018
 ---

+Honest, troubled, some of it seemed a little arch.
+Incredible journalism, but you wouldn’t want to share a flat with her.

 <i>Failure is more frightening than death.
 You have to endure it.</i>